 \subsection{Adaptive Attribution Scenario}

-In our second scenario, we consider an \emph{adaptive attribution}.
-In this more realistic setup, the adversary is aware of the anonymization and takes steps to compensate for it during the attribution of source code.
-As developing countermeasures for each of the considered anonymization techniques is tedious, we use a common trick from the area of adversarial machine learning: We employ two simple variants of \emph{adversarial \mbox{training}}~\citep{GooShlSze15} that enable the learning algorithms in the attribution methods to extract clues from the modified source code of any possible anonymization strategy.
+In our second scenario, we consider an \emph{adaptive attribution}, in which the adversary is aware of the anonymization.
+As developing countermeasures for each of the considered techniques is tedious, we use a common trick from the area of adversarial machine learning: We employ two simple variants of \emph{adversarial \mbox{training}}~\citep{GooShlSze15} that enable the learning algorithms to extract clues from the modified source code of any possible anonymization strategy.

-For code normalization and coding style imitation, we simply augment the training data with modified source code.
-That is, we provide the original source code and a normalized or imitated version of it for training, resulting in 14 code samples per author.
-Since both candidate techniques are easily overlooked by an attacker in practice, this augmentation ensures that the attribution methods can capture stylistic patterns from \emph{both}, the original and the modified source code.
-As a result, the methods are applicable to any source code, regardless of whether the candidate techniques are used or not.
-To also account for this situation in the performance evaluation, we extend the test data by providing an original and a modified version of the source code.
+For code normalization and coding style imitation, we simply augment the training data with modified samples.
+That is, we provide the original source code and a normalized or imitated version of it.
+Since both candidate techniques are easily overlooked by an attacker in practice, this augmentation ensures that the attribution methods can capture stylistic patterns from \emph{both}, the original and the modified code.
+As a result, the methods are applicable regardless of whether the candidate techniques are used or not.
+To also account for this situation in the performance evaluation, we extend the test data by providing both versions of the source code.

-For code obfuscation, we pursue a different variant of adversarial training.
-In this case, the attacker can easily spot whether a source code has been modified, and hence we train the attribution methods on obfuscated code only.
-Compared to mixing original and modified code, this strategy forces the attribution method to hunt for subtle clues in the obfuscated code, despite randomized names, virtualized functions, and obscured control flow.
+For obfuscation, we pursue a different variant of adversarial training.
+In this case, the attacker can easily spot whether a source code has been modified and hence we train the attribution methods on obfuscated code only.
+This strategy forces the attribution method to hunt for subtle clues in the modified code, despite randomized names, virtualized functions, and obscured control flow.

-\subsubsection{Attribution performance}
+\subsubsection{Attribution Performance}